Bugz-gg/telegram_bot/README.md

    # Replace 'YOUR_API_KEY' with your actual API key
    api_key = 'YOUR_API_KEY'

-2. **Dependances**: Ensure that you have all the necessary Python libraries installed.
+2. **Dependancies**: Ensure that you have all the necessary Python libraries installed.
 You can install them using pip:
    ```python
    pip install telegram-bot
    pip install asyncio